jfrausto7/WikiArtGAN/README.md

 # WikiArtGAN
- Generating Art using GANs and the WikiArt dataset.
+ Generating Art using a DCGAN and the WikiArt dataset.

 ## What is this?